US tax filing for Americans in Korea

 The US-Korea income-tax treaty is substantive and Americans in Korea actually use it.
 The savings clause in Article 4(4) preserves the US's right to tax its citizens as though the treaty didn't exist, so most treaty benefits don't apply to US citizens, but several do, and they matter:

-• Article 18 (Pensions).
-Private pensions paid by Korean sources to US residents are generally taxable only in Korea; US-source pensions paid to Korean residents are taxable only in the US.
-The savings clause modifies this for US citizens but the Article 18 framework still shapes FTC calculations.
+- Article 23 (Private Pensions and Annuities).
+Private pensions paid by Korean sources to US residents are generally taxable only in the US; US-source pensions paid to Korean residents are taxable only in Korea.
+The savings clause modifies this for US citizens but the Article 23 framework still shapes FTC calculations.

 Rental property in Korea

 If you own an apartment in Gangnam, Seongnam, or anywhere else and rent it out, the rental income appears on Schedule E of your 1040, with Korean income tax paid on the property available as a Foreign Tax Credit.
-Depreciation is computed in KRW and converted to USD at the yearly average exchange rate.
-The US uses its own 27.5-year depreciation period for residential rental property regardless of any Korean local depreciation treatment.
+Depreciation is calculated on the property's historical USD basis using the exchange rate on the date of purchase.
+The US requires a 30-year Alternative Depreciation System (ADS) period for foreign residential rental property regardless of any Korean local depreciation treatment.

 The Streamlined path for people behind on filings